MMohana4984/graphrag_frontend/README.md

 Open your web browser and navigate to the local address provided by Streamlit to start using the Q&A interface.

-### Basic Query Example

-Within the Streamlit app, you can input your queries and receive answers based on the indexed graph data.
-The interface is designed to be intuitive and easy to use, providing real-time feedback and results.

-## Contributing

-We welcome contributions to GraphRag Frontend!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a Pull Request.

-Please ensure your code adheres to our coding standards and includes appropriate tests.

 ## License